Effects of quenching protocols based on parametric oscillators: Zero-delay second order correlation functions

-In general, for fixed frequency parameters the curves for $g_2$ assume higher values by increasing the occupation number $n$.
-Figures \ref{figure g2 caso 1} subsume the essential features displayed when one is concerned with a parametric frequency associated with the case, Eq. (\ref{omega2 gen}) with $D_e,V_\infty<0$.
-If $\underline{t_s=0}$, there are no signs of oscillations.
+If $\underline{t_s=0}$, there are no signs of undulations.
 The system starts to evolve from an adiabatic condition and initial variations of frequency parameter $\omega$ do not affect much the 2-point correlation function.
-But after a certain time $g_2$ begins to increase its values almost linearly until reaching its maximum at the final time $t_-$, Eq. (\ref{root tm}).
-So there is mechanism acted by the driving parametric frequency that steadily directs the sub-poissonian initial statistics to a super-poissonian one eventually.
+But after a certain time $g_2$ begins to increase its values almost linearly until reaching its maximum at the final time $t_+$, Eq. (\ref{root tm}).
+So there is a mechanism acted by the driving parametric frequency that steadily directs the sub-poissonian initial statistics to a super-poissonian one eventually.
 Needless to say, for the occupation number $n=1$ state the process is longer, but when the memory of adiabatic initial condition is lost the rate of growth is noticeably higher than for other number states.
 Such rate decreases with the increasing of the occupation number, albeit very soon the differences become insignificant.
 At the final time values for $g_2$ group closely.
 Figures \ref{figure g2 caso 1} also show what happens whenever a shift of the frequency curve is performed by means of translations of time variable.
 For positive shifts $t_s$ the time interval where dynamics takes place is shorter, and it turns out that the growing manifests itself with a greater rate but the final maximum value slightly decreases.
 It goes without saying that for negative time shift parameter dynamical responses for $g_2$ change.
 For small negative $t_s$ there are marks of fluctuations forming.
 For larger negative $t_s$ a well defined bell-like profile characterizes $g_2$, whose maximum develops about the time $t=|t_s|$ when the parametric frequency displays its extremum.
 The top of the bell is in the $g_2>1$ portion of the plane, and hence it is concerned with super-poissonian characteristics.
 A dip follows that drives the statistics to sub-poissonian regime for a short time interval (getting shorter with the increasing of the occupation number), unless one is concerned with rather high occupation numbers (with parameters of figure \ref{figure g2 caso 1}.a) and $t_s=-0.6$ one gets $n>422$, for instance).
 A renewed propensity to increase bunching follows guiding back to super-poissonian features, followed by another change of signs for differentials of minor extend.

 What happens by varying the intensity of the Morse term when $t_s<0$ is shown in graphics \ref{figure g2 caso 1 bis}.
 Curves tend to lower or uprise as a consequence of changes in initial condition and time-window for dynamics.
 Higher values of $D_e$ result in the enlargement of the bell, and in the replacement of the maximum peak with a bigger and bigger plateau.
 In contrast, lower values of parameter $D_e$ introduce more oscillation of lower magnitude, and hence more changes in the statistics.
 For $t_s>0$, one would see instead that the decrease of $D_e$ merely tends to lowering curves \ref{figure g2 caso 1}.b) and spreading them in a wider time interval.